 Certification periods are based on your household situation:

-- If you are receiving Bay State CAP benefits, your benefits will be certified for 36 months.
+- If you are an SSI recipient on Bay State CAP benefits, your case is certified for 36 months.
 106 C.M.R. § 366.910(J).
 See Can I apply for SNAP benefits at the local Social Security office?.